What is a Physician Loan? – The Essential Guide

 Step 3: Pre-Approval

-Apply for pre-approval to determine your eligibility and budget.
+Apply for pre-approval to determine your eligibility and budget, as it helps estimate your expected monthly payment.

 Step 4: Choose a Property